 “More accents than language, which is a good trick for a Boston boy.”
 Pam tossed the keys in the air.
 “Your turn to drive.”

-I caught them in my right hand and opened the passenger door for her.
+I caught them in my right hand and opened the rear door for her.

 “Jackie liked your manners.”